 As final episodes go, The Night Manager literally went out with a bang, as after many weeks of build-up we finally got the big payoff we were all craving.

-In terms of the ending, which was slightly different to John Le Carré’s novel, we got an optimistic ending.
-Good triumphing over evil, but with enough ambiguity to lead us to believe that Hugh Laurie could very much return to extract his revenge.
-Over 90% of the cast used are still around, so with the planned, original story, sequel in the pipeline, we can look forward to a lot of returning faces.
+In terms of the ending, which was slightly different from John Le Carré’s novel, we got an optimistic ending.
+Good triumphing over evil, but with enough ambiguity to lead us to believe that Hugh Laurie could very much return to exact his revenge.
+Over 90% of the cast used is still around, so with the planned, original story in the pipeline, we can look forward to a lot of returning faces.

 The show sustained a high viewing figure throughout its run, and even after last week’s episode leek, the finale managed a high audience rating of 6.6 million.
 The show is due for release in the United States on AMC in a few weeks’ time.